Street parties are a great way for neighbours to get to know each other, communities to come together and for lasting friendships to be made.

 - be aware of noise for those who are not participating

 Closing the road

 To close the road for a street party, you will need MVDC's permission.
 For all requests, you will need to submit a completed application form together with your event management plan, traffic management plan and risk assessment no less than eight weeks in advance of your event.
-The risk assessment should include measures to mitigate the risk of the spread of Coronavirus.
-The Health and Safety Executive (HSE) have provided guidance on completing a suitable and sufficient COVID-19 risk assessment.

 Please see the Temporary Road Closures page for more information.